fracalo/atom-multi-comment/README.md

  - Css
  - Scss

-### to come:
+#### to come:

-possibly all language-grammars supporting block-comments scopeDescriptors.
+Support for all language-grammars supporting block-comments scopeDescriptors.

 ## Specs:
  - when both a selection's start/end point aren't commented it comments selection with block-comment tokens.